NomadBeetle/This-aint-duolingo/README.md

 # This Ain’t Duolingo 🇫🇷

 A no-nonsense French flashcard app that actually respects your grind.
-Made with Python and Tkinter — because gamified owls aren’t the only way to learn.
+Made with Python and Tkinter.

 ---